MEPG: A Minimalist Ensemble Policy Gradient Framework for Deep Reinforcement Learning: Introduction

-We ask: can we find a novel but simple approach to ensemble DRL algorithms to solve the resource consumption problem?
-We find one network might be enough.
+Therefore, we ask the following question: can we find a simple approach to ensemble DRL algorithms to tackle the heavy computational resource consumption issue?
+Our answer is that one network is enough.
 In this paper, we propose the \underline{M}inimalist \underline{E}nsemble \underline{P}olicy \underline{G}radient framework (MEPG) to deal with the aforementioned issues of ensemble methods in DRL.
-The source of our insight is that ensemble methods can be achieved by integrating multiple models into a single model.
-In this way, the issue of heavy resource consumption of ensemble learning methods can be well addressed, as one single model does not consume more computational resources than model-free deep reinforcement learning algorithms.
+Our insight origins from the fact that ensemble methods can be achieved by integrating multiple models into a single model.
+In this way, the issue of heavy resource consumption of ensemble learning methods can be well addressed, as one single model does not consume more computational resources than model-free deep RL algorithms.
 In addition, this framework introduces only one additional hyper-parameter on modern model-free DRL algorithms.
-We implement our insight by minimalist ensemble consistent Bellman update that utilizes dropout \cite{srivastava2014dropout}, which is widely used in deep learning but not in DRL.
-Each dropout operator acting on the neural networks is equivalent to a new sub-model (or sub-network).
-The complete model without the dropout operator is equivalent to all the sub-networks acting together, i.e., integrating all the models.
+We implement our insight by minimalist ensemble consistent Bellman update that utilizes modified dropout operator\citep{srivastava2014dropout}.
+The ensemble property holds as follows.
+The complete neural network being acted on by sampled dropout operator is equivalent to a new sub-model (or sub-network) in the training phase.
+In the inference phase, the complete model is used.
+And the complete model without the dropout operator is equivalent to all the sub-networks acting together.
 However, applying the dropout operator directly to the value functions creates the problem of source-target mismatch, i.e., the left and right sides of the Bellman equation do not correspond to the same value function.
-Therefore, we introduce minimalist ensemble consistent Bellman update where the same dropout operator acts on both sides of the Bellman equation at the same time.
-Furthermore, we show theoretically that the policy evaluation of MEPG framework is equivalent to a deep Gaussian Process \cite{damianou2013deep}.
-We apply our MEPG framework to simple DRL algorithms, DDPG \cite{ddpg}, and SAC \cite{sac}.
-And our experimental results show that our algorithm matches or outperforms state-of-the-art ensemble DRL and model-free DRL algorithms.
-We highlight that our framework does not introduce any auxiliary loss function or additional computational consumption compared to the basic algorithm.
+And a bad value function is learned, thus leading to limited policy improvement (check section \ref{sec: ablation study} for more details).
+Therefore, we introduce a minimalist ensemble consistent Bellman update where the same dropout operator acts on both sides of the Bellman equation at the same time.
+Furthermore, we show theoretically that the policy evaluation process in the MEPG framework maintains two synchronized deep Gaussian Processes \citep{damianou2013deep}.
+The consistency introduced by MEPG naturally improves the stability of Bellman equation compared to random mask situations.
+We apply MEPG to DRL algorithms DDPG \citep{ddpg} and SAC \citep{sac}.
+Our experimental results show that our modified algorithms outperform state-of-the-art ensemble DRL and model-free DRL algorithms.
+We highlight that our framework does not introduce any auxiliary loss function or additional computational consumption compared to the conventional model-free algorithms DDPG\citep{ddpg} and SAC\citep{sac}.
 Moreover, the parameters of MEPG are much less than those of the modern model-free DRL algorithms.
-We highlight the application of deep neural network techniques that may contribute to reinforcement learning, which is a new view to improve DRL algorithms.